-After an overnight fasting of 10 hours, the subjects were administered with a single oral dose of either test product or reference product with 200 mL of water as per the randomization schedule in sitting posture at fixed time in each period.
+After an overnight fasting of 10 hours, the subjects were provided with a high fat high calorie breakfast about 30 minutes prior to dosing.
+The subjects were administered with a single oral dose of either test product or reference product with 200 mL of water as per the randomization schedule in sitting posture at fixed time in each period.
 Washout period of 42 days was maintained between the treatments.
 Compliance to dosing following drug administration was assessed by examination of the oral cavity.
 Drug dosing details were recorded in the individual case report forms.
 The Principal Investigator and/or Sub investigator/Physician was present throughout the conduct of the study.
-All the subjects remained in supine posture for 04 hours after dosing and were permitted to walk for short intervals of time for reasons such as but not limited to the following - natural exigencies, blood sampling and vitals measurement activity.
+All the subjects remained in supine posture for 08 hours post dosing.
+During this period of time, subjects were allowed to rise only with assistance and also during the first rising after completion of 08 hours.
+The subjects were permitted to rise/walk for short intervals of time for reasons such as but not limited to the following - natural exigencies, blood sampling and vitals measurement activity during this period.
 Water restriction of 01 hour prior to and post dose was followed as per the protocol by all the subjects and were allowed to consume water ad libitum thereafter.
 The subjects received standard food approximately at 04.00, 08.00 and 12.00 hours post-dose with time flexibility of +15 minutes.